Joe didn’t have a Christmas tree…

 At his London apartment he held regular parties.
 Weekends were crazy.
 There were a lot of drugs.
 People fucked in the corner and others would write on the walls.
 Joe was intelligent, a scrapper and a dodger, but the desperate took advantage of him, picking his bones clean of love and money.
 He knew this - it was self-inflicted.
 He could argue anyone into a corner but it pained him to do so.
 He preferred a fistfight.

 ‘You know where you are in a fistfight.’

 He drank a lot.
 He liked wine.
 He was scared of touching superglue tubes.
 At night, usually around 2am, he worked at his desk on something he called Numberless Worlds – but was very secretive of its content so no one ever found out what it was about.
 Joe was mysterious, an idiot savant, outlawed by his own behaviour.
 No one could deny he had some form of psychosis.
 He qualified the speculation with odd statements.

 ‘We all die in places that don’t matter,’ he once told me, high on speed.
 We were passing a joint back and forth.
 ‘All we have are circles, fucking circles, overlapping.’
 He fixed his gaze on me. ’It gets so you can’t breathe,’ he said. ’We don’t serve anything but the circles.’

 One day he got thrown in hospital and I went to see him.
-I found him in a corner, skeletal and false, sitting in a chair with that death-look in his eyes while others around him danced with life.
+I found him in a corner, skeletal and false, sitting in a chair with that death-look in his eyes while others around him danced with silent monsters.
 Whatever system Joe belonged to had been wiped clean by the hospital, and I wondered if he was too far-gone to ever reshape himself.